 Sometimes it’s a well done from our manager, or a colleague coming to us for advice that finds us reflecting on how we can become even better at what we do by reading up, investing in professional development, or even undertaking further studies.

-Research and testimonials attest that work places which build on the strengths of their employees will also improve as a result of overall health, wellbeing, job performance, and productivity.
+Research and testimonials attest that workplaces that build on the strengths of their employees will also improve as a result of overall health, wellbeing, job performance, and productivity.

 From a personal perspective, all actions taken will go a long way to actualisation and self-improvement, and from a work perspective, we can always discuss our goals with management and human resources.
 You will find that on most occasions, they are more than willing to help.